Darker/auto-client/README.md

 I have created a video [chanel called LoL AutoClient](https://www.youtube.com/channel/UCKBWfX3cbOy9xeBKPGwsx-g/videos) where all features will be eventually explained and discussed.
 You can contact me using this channel as well.

 ## What is this?
-**This text partially exists for search engines, you can skip it if you have the general idea.**
-This repository presents sourcecode for League of Legends PVP.net client bot that automatically accepts games, auto calls your lane and automaticaly accepts players in team-builder
+This repository presents sourcecode for League of Legends PVP.net client bot that automatically accepts games, auto calls your lane.
+It is League of Legends auto login and auto queue.
+It auto accepts games, selects champion (without instalock) selects runes and masteries.
+Auto call your lane.

 ## Known problems
 **Issues about anything bellow will be closed without longer reply**